Roman Numbers: Chart, Rules, Conversation, Questions

 - If a symbol of lower value appears to the left of a symbol of higher value, you subtract the lower value from the higher value.

-- If a symbol of lower value appears to the right of a symbol of higher value, you add the lower value to the higher value.
+- If a symbol of lower value appears to the right of a greater value symbol, you add the lower value to the greater value symbol.

 For example: